Tag Archives: finances

 Credit Cards

-Another priority is paying off credit cards.
-Credit card statements carry a minimum payment warning that tells you how long it will take, and how much it will cost, to pay off your balance making only minimum payments.
+Another priority should be paying off credit cards before retirement.
+Credit card statements include a warning telling you how long it will take—and how much it will cost—to pay off your balance making only minimum payments.

-If you have more than one credit card balance, many financial advisors recommend you pay as much as you can on the card with the highest interest, while making at least the minimum payments on lower-interest cards.
-Once you’ve paid off the high-interest card, focus on the one with the next-highest rate, and so on.
+If you have more than one credit card balance, many financial advisors recommend paying as much as you can on the card with the highest interest rate, while still making at least the minimum payments on your lower-interest cards.
+Once you’ve paid off your highest-interest card, focus on the one with the next-highest rate, and so on.
 Other advisors say it might be better to pay off the card with the smallest balance first.
-The idea is to gain a sense of accomplishment, and make the process seem less daunting.
+The idea there is to gain a sense of accomplishment, and make the process seem less daunting.

 Mortgages

-Should you try to pay off your mortgage before you retire?
-Advice varies on that question.
+Advice varies on whether you should try to pay off your mortgage before you retire.
 It would eliminate a major expenditure and let you spend your retirement income on other things.
 On the other hand, if your mortgage interest rate is relatively low, you may want to focus on paying off other high-interest debt or boosting your retirement savings.
 What works best for you will depend on your situation.

 What is Your Net Worth?